电−化学复合能脉冲致裂煤储层增渗机理

 Abstract:

-Background Electrochemical composite energy pulse fracturing technology (based on the electrical explosion of a metal wire to initiate energetic materials) can effectively modify the pore structure of coal reservoirs and enhance coal seam permeability.
-Elucidating its influence on the modification scale of coal pores and cracks, as well as on gas desorption behavior, can provide a theoretical basis for the wider application of this technology in coal seam permeability enhancement.
+Background Electro-chemical composite energy pulse fracturing (ECCE-PF) technology (i.e., the electrical explosion of metal wires igniting energetic materials) can effectively change the pore structure of coal reservoirs and enhance coal seam permeability.
+Elucidating the mechanisms behind the influence of this technology on both the scales of modified coal pores/fractures and methane desorption pattern can provide a theoretical basis for the wide application of this technology to coal seam permeability enhancement.

 /